-It was required that the CTR Scheme be reviewed annually, with any proposed changes which had the potential to reduce a claimant's entitlement to a reduction in Council Tax being subject to consultation with stakeholders.
+The CTR Scheme was required to be reviewed annually and any proposed changes that had the potential to reduce a claimant's entitlement to a reduction in Council Tax would be subject to consultation with stakeholders.

 Work had been conducted with staff at South Norfolk on a tolerance scheme, which would reduce administration and maintenance of CTR claims, where Universal Credit was in payment.